 The hardest moment hit me not when mba Sri left my house, but when I left hers.
-Every 2 to 3 years, my family and I went to hometown (mba Sri’s house) to celebrate Idul Fitri (Muslim holiday).
+Every 2 to 3 years, my family and I went to our hometown (mba Sri’s house) to celebrate Idul Fitri (a Muslim holiday).
 We stayed there for around one week.
 When it was time to say goodbye, I just couldn’t hold my tears.
 It was so hard to go home knowing mba Sri was not with me anymore.
-I cried along the way; on the minibus, on the train, even arrived at home already.
-But, I hid it from all family members as I was afraid they would scold me, not understand me.
+I cried along the way; on the minibus, on the train, and even arrived home already.
+But, I hid it from all my family members as I was afraid they would scold me, and not understand me.

 Years ago, I attended training from my former organization which had a focus on child’s rights fulfillment.
 The topic was interesting: Attachment.
 The facilitator said that childhood is a golden age for child development (physical, socio-emotional, etc).
-This is a crucial time where attachment between a child and caregiver is engaged.
+This is a crucial time when attachment between a child and caregiver is engaged.
 The caregiver is typically the mother, but the real context is actually wider.
 It can be a father, grandmother, grandfather, aunt, uncle, or anybody who takes care of the child.

 “Attachment is one specific and circumscribed aspect of the relationship between a child and caregiver that is involved with making the child safe, secure, and protected.”*

 Now I understand why I felt so attached to mba Sri.
-She took care of me just like every mother does of her child.
+She took care of me just like every mother would do.

 My current office had a long holiday on Christmas.
-Plus a few days off, I had two weeks to be spent.
-I’ve listed several popular destinations I would totally love to visit.
+Adding a few days off, I had two weeks to be spent.
+I have listed several popular destinations I would totally love to visit.
 Guess where I finally go?
 Mba Sri’s house.
 At that time, I fully understood that I had sufficient time, budget, and energy.
 Three main sources that could take me anywhere I want to.
 I then took a moment to think.
-Because I had complete sources, I thought it would be great to visit some people out there who truly loved me, to appreciate all kindness they have done to me.
+Because I had full sources, I thought it would be great to visit some people out there who truly loved me, to appreciate all kindness they have done to me.